African Development Bank: Recent trends and directions

-One of emerging views, repeatedly cited by the AfDB's Board of Directors and management, is that the AfDB should be more “selective” and “country-focused” in its operations.
+One of emerging views, repeatedly cited by the AfDB's board of directors and management, is that the AfDB should be more “selective” and “country-focused” in its operations.
 Though this policy has still to be clearly defined, it appears to be driving certain lending priorities.

 The infrastructure sector, including power supply, water and sanitation, transport and communications, has traditionally received the largest share of AfDB lending.
 This focus was re-affirmed in the AfDB's 2003-2007 Strategic Plan, which identified infrastructure as a priority area for AfDB lending.

-In 2005, the AfDB approved 23 infrastructure projects for approximately $982 million, which totaled 40 percent of AfDB approvals that year.
+In 2005, the AfDB approved 23 infrastructure projects for approximately $982 million, which totaled 40% of AfDB approvals that year.
 Given the increased attention to infrastructure development in Africa from donors and borrowers, it is likely that AfDB's infrastructure lending will increase significantly in the coming years.
 In 2007, infrastructure operations accounted for approximately 60 percent of the bank's portfolio.

 Regional integration infrastructure projects will be a key part of the AfDB's future business.
 According to the AfDB's 2005 Annual Report, regional economic blocs will make Africa “more competitive in the global market”, while transport and power interconnections between smaller African economies will help create larger markets in the continent.
 The AfDB's member countries claim that AfDB, as a multilateral institution, is particularly suited to support regional integration projects.

 The AfDB has been designated the lead agency to facilitate "NEPAD infrastructure initiatives", which are regional integration projects led by African Regional Economic Communities (RECs).
 Additionally, the AfDB hosts the Infrastructure Consortium for Africa (ICA).
 The ICA was established by G8 countries to coordinate and encourage infrastructure development in Africa, focusing on regional infrastructure development in particular.
 The AfDB helps to prepare projects so they may obtain financing from others sources through an initiative called the Infrastructure Project Preparation Facility (IPPF).
 So even if the AfDB is not directly involved in financing a particular infrastructure project, it may have helped to make it possible.

 Another key area of concentration of the AfDB's support of RMCs is the fight against HIV/AIDS.

 The AfDB has five policies towards securing Africa's future through health funding: